Performance Considerations for External File Store

 This topic lists the factors you must consider when you have External File Store to make sure you have optimal performance.

-In this scenario where File Store is configured external to Tableau Server, you are storing the extracts on network attached storage.
+In this scenario where File Store is configured external to Tableau Server, you are storing the extracts on a network share.
 This means that Tableau Server will be accessing this data across the network.
 To ensure optimal performance, we recommend the following:

 - Use Enterprise grade storage system to to ensure reliability and high data access performance.

 - The storage system supports enough read IOPS:

 - Use Solid State Drives.
 If using spinning disks is the only option, use the fastest and as many as possible.

 - At least 10 GB Ethernet to support high speed data transfers between Tableau Server and the storage system.